Connecting 6 or more new properties to our network.

 Considerations:

-a) If a transformer (<1000kVA) is required for the development, a 6.3m x 4.6m set-out area, free of all other utilities, would be The set-out area is to be via a road setback in the ‘to be’ vested road.
-If the transformer is to be installed in private property, an easement will be required for both the transformer and underground cabling.
-The cable easement size is 4m wide.
+- If a transformer (<1000kVA) is required for the development, a 6.3m x 4.6m set-out area, free of all other utilities, would be This may be via an easement if there is not enough space in the ‘to be’ vested road.

-b) If a HV Ring Main Unit (RMU) is required for the development, a 5.0m x 4.0m set-out area, free of all other utilities, would be The set-out area is to be via a road setback in the ‘to be’ vested road.
+- If a HV Ring Main Unit (RMU) is required for the development, a 5.0m x 4.0m set-out area, free of all other utilities, would be This may be via an easement if there is not enough space in the ‘to be’ vested road.

-c) If both a transformer (<1000kVA) and a HV RMU are required at the same location within the development, a 9.8m x 4.6m easement/set-out area, free of all other utilities, would be required.
-The set-out area is to be via a road setback in the ‘to be’ vested road.
-If the transformer is to be installed in private property, an easement will be required for both the transformer and underground cabling.
-The cable easement size is 4m wide.
+- If both a transformer (<1000kVA) and a HV RMU are required at the same location within the development, an 8m x 4.6m set-out area, free of all other utilities, would be required.
+This may be via an easement if there is not enough space in the ‘to be’ vested road.

-e) Supplies to urban installations shall be single phase, unless otherwise agreed by Counties
+- Supplies to urban installations shall be single phase, unless otherwise agreed by Counties Energy.

-f) Supply to rural dwelling installations is recommended to be three phase and shall be a minimum of two phase with the connected load, balanced across all connected phases at the Main
+- Supply to rural dwelling installations is recommended to be three phase and shall be a minimum of two phase with the connected load, balanced across all connected phases at the Main Switchboard.

 Standard Pillar